jpadilla/django-logicaldelete/README.md

    share in this functionality.
 3. Create and/or Register admins for each of these models using `logicaldelete.admin.ModelAdmin`

+## Meta options

+You can specify deletion behaviour by using an inner class LogicalDeleteMeta, like so:

+    class YourModel(logicaldelete.models.Model):

+        class LogicalDeleteMeta:
+            delete_related = True
+            safe_deletion = True
+            delete_batches = False

+### Available Meta options

+#### delete_related
+If delete\_related = True, when an objects referenced by a ForeignKey is deleted, it also deletes (or marked as deleted) the objects containing the ForeignKey.
+If delete\_related = False related objects not deleted.

+#### safe_deletion
+safe\_deletion means safe deletion related objects.
+If safe\_deletion = True not delete related objects the instance of "plain" models class, but flagged as deleted related objects instances of logical deletion model class.

+#### delete_batches
+delete\_batches = True means delete many-to-many relations.

+_If you want to save original deletion behaviour (for compatible with old code) you must set delete\_related = False, and delete\_batches = False_

 ## Additional Database Auditing Fields

 Logical deletes are handled by date stamping a `date_removed` column.
 In addition, a `date_created`